The Old Telephone Company, Essex, England

 The rest of the telephone is contained in the bell set.
 Apart from the bell mechanism and capacitor, it also contains the impedance matching transformer (in those days known as as The Induction Coil).

-The correct bell sets for the type 2 and 150 telephones were the type wooden type 1 (not 1A) and later, the bakelite type 25 (not 26).
+The correct bell sets for the type 2 and 150 telephones were the type wooden type 1 (not 1A) and later, the Bakelite type 25 (not 26).
 I now also use the bell 64d.
 Electrically the 25 and 1 bell sets are very similar.

-Tip:- If you come across a candlestick telephone of all brass construction, it is highly likely that it is reproduction (UK only).
+Tip:- If you come across a candlestick telephone of all brass or chrome construction, it is highly likely that it is reproduction (UK only).
 Treat any candlestick or wall telephone with GEC marked on it with extreme caution.
 It is probably reproduction.
 If you need advice, call me on 01245 400601.
 Please have the telephone with you.

 GEC stands for (The) General Electric Company.
 This was one of the largest industrial conglomerates in the UK controlling over 160 companies and employing thousands.
 They could supply a complete power utility for a whole country, down to your electric doorbell.
 It was highly successful.

 In 1996, their chairman retired, and a new man took over.
-After a series of disastrous business decisions the company effectively went bust.
+After a series of disastrous business decisions the company effectively went under.
 A new chairman was appointed, but it was too late.
 GEC is effectively no more.
 The remains of the company were sold abroad in the autumn of 2005.

 GE of America is totally unrelated to GEC of England although their product lines were in many ways similar.